Skip to content

 • Cares about your personal wellbeing and shows compassion

-• Understands the pressures that LSE students face at University
+• Understands the pressures that you may be experiencing at University

 • Provides a consistent point of contact for you throughout your time at LSE